-Cilantro chimichurri is a delicious fresh herb condiment or marinade for meat or fish.
-Make this Argentinian recipe to add fresh, bold flavor to your favorite grilled foods.
+Cilantro chimichurri is a delicious fresh herb condiment for meat or fish.
+Make this recipe to add refreshing flavor to your favorite foods.

 Some may call this fresh herb condiment Argentina’s very own pesto recipe of sorts.
-All I know is I love this cilantro sauce for steak and other grilled meats!
+All I know is I love this cilantro sauce on steak and other grilled meats!

 If you ask me, some things are made better with a fresh condiment or dipping sauce, especially condiments made with plenty of fresh herbs.
 Things like pico de gallo, pesto, an authentic tzatziki recipe and of course, chimichurri!